When to use it

 Shape

 The JWE is encrypted withA256KW key wrapping and A256GCM content encryption.
-Its decrypted payload is an RFC 8693 token-exchange request, the same shape your backend would send directly — including client_id, client_secret, and a subject_token JWT with the user’s sub and email claims.
+Its decrypted payload is an RFC 8693 token-exchange request, the same shape your backend would send directly — including client_id, client_secret, a required organization_reference claim (your opaque, stable identifier for the business the applicant belongs to, used to scope application lookups to that organization), and a subject_token JWT with the user’s sub and email claims.
 The widget posts the JWE to Tesouro; Tesouro decrypts it with TESOURO_WIDGET_SECRET, runs the exchange, and returns a user-scoped access token to the widget.

 The complete encryption code (Next.js and Express examples) lives in the React integration guide, and the JWE payload schema is in the User token authentication reference.
 The pages below cover the model rather than re-listing the code.